lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### mapping-sent

-mapping-sent is used to send a smaller index associated with the list of values in the Target Value.
+The mapping-sent is used to send a smaller index associated with the list of values in the Target Value.
 This function is used together with the "match-mapping" MO.

 The compressor looks on the TV to find the field value and send the corresponding index.